phpfreak6/laravel_jwt/README.md

 ############################################

 Register api :
-we are register the first user:
+We are registring the first user:

 Login Api

-Login for registered User, it will return access token, without access token we can not login or any other action access token is required for every action
+Login for registered User, it will return access token, Once logged in , Access token will be created that has to be used for furture CRUD actions on products api access token is required for every action

 #####################################################